exonum/exonum-doc/src/architecture/transactions.md

 message TxTransfer {
   // Public key of the receiver. exonum.PublicKey to = 1;
-  // Amount of tokens to transfer from sender's account to receiver. uint64 amount = 2;
+  // Amount of tokens to transfer from sender’s account to receiver. uint64 amount = 2;
   // Auxiliary number to guarantee non-idempotence of transactions. uint64 seed = 3;